 Kansas Geological Survey, Public Information Circular (PIC) 18

-Aquifers are underground deposits containing permeable rock or sediments (silts, sands, and gravels) from which water can be pumped in usable quantities.
+Aquifers are underground deposits of permeable rock or sediments (sands and gravels) from which water can be pumped in usable quantities.
 The High Plains aquifer is a regional aquifer system composed of several smaller units that are geologically similar and hydrologically connected--that is, water can move from one aquifer to the other.
-The High Plains aquifer system lies beneath parts of eight states in the Great Plains, including about 33,500 square miles of western and central Kansas (see fig. 1).
+The High Plains aquifer lies beneath parts of eight states in the Great Plains, including about 30,800 square miles of western and central Kansas (fig. 1).

-Figure 2--Aquifers that make up the High Plains aquifer.
+Figure 2--Schematic (A) and map (B) showing aquifers that make up the High Plains aquifer.

-Beneath the High Plains aquifer is much older, consolidated bedrock, usually limestone, sandstone, or shale (see fig. 3).
-In some places this bedrock holds enough water to be called an aquifer, and it may be connected to the overlying aquifer.
-Layers of permeable sandstone in the Dakota Formation, for example, are connected to the High Plains aquifer in parts of southwestern or south-central Kansas.
+Beneath the High Plains aquifer is much older, consolidated bedrock, usually limestone, sandstone, or shale (fig. 3).
+In some places, this bedrock holds enough water to be called an aquifer, and it may be connected to the overlying aquifer.
+Layers of permeable sandstone in the Dakota Formation, for example, are connected to the High Plains aquifer in parts of southwestern and south-central Kansas.
 Some layers of the underlying bedrock contain saltwater; where these are directly connected to the High Plains aquifer, they pose a threat to water quality.

 Figure 3--Generalized cross section showing the High Plains aquifer and underlying bedrock.
 The Ogallala Formation, Pleistocene deposits, and alluvium combine to form the High Plains aquifer.

 Usable water in the High Plains aquifer is in the pore spaces between particles of sand and gravel.
 This water (called groundwater) accumulated slowly--in some of the deeper parts of the aquifer, over tens of thousands of years.
 In the subsurface, water in the aquifer generally moves slowly from west to east, usually at the rate of tens of feet per year.